 #7.
 Isolation and Routine

-People tend to retreat deeper and further into their comfort zones as they become older.
+As they age, people tend to retreat deeper and deeper into their comfort zones.
 Modern women are becoming increasingly competent, accomplished, and self-sufficient, which is a very beneficial trend.
-However, when both men and women become more comfortable, whether financially or practically, they are more likely to develop a bubble from which it is harder to escape.
+However, when both men and women become more comfortable financially or practically, they are more likely to develop a bubble from which it is harder to escape.
 Taking risks and putting themselves out there can feel more difficult.
 Many of us would rather put on our pajamas and fall into bed after a hard day at work than venture out into the unpredictable and anxiety-provoking realm of meeting people.

 #8.
 Making Rules

 With the passage of time, we typically build dating rule books for ourselves.
 We “write down” what we’ve learned, but what seems good on paper doesn’t always work in practice.
 When we act on rules based on our prior experiences, we can end up in a never-ending loop of unsatisfactory relationships.
 I knew a woman who dated someone with whom she had incredible chemistry.
 She decided to cease seeking a guy with whom she felt a deep connection or interest after it didn’t work out.
 Instead, she made “logical” decisions, which led to considerably less pleasant relationships.
 When it comes to dating, it’s crucial to avoid making rigid rules or buying into other people’s norms.

 Why Am I Single Quiz